STAT545-UBC/STAT545-UBC-original-website/packages02_activity.md

 ?gday
 ```

-As you update the package, frequently run `document()` and then *Build & Reload* to test your latest version.
+As you update the package, frequently run `document()` and then *Build & Reload* to try out your latest version.
+As your package gets bigger, you will want to explore `devtools::load_all()` as a lighter weight way to see how things are going.

 ### What's next